MicrosoftDocs/windows-powershell-docs/docset/winserver2025-ps/Microsoft.ReFsDedup.Commands/Enable-ReFSDedup.md

 ### -Volume

 Specifies the volume or volumes to enable ReFS data deduplication.
+Enter one or more volume IDs, drive letters, or volume GUID paths.
+For drive letters, use the format `D:`.
+For volume GUID paths, use the format `\\?\Volume{{GUID}}\`.
+Separate multiple volumes with a comma.

 ```yaml
 Type: String